-The matters described below should be viewed as examples of the types of cases and range of results that Kenneth Prochnow has undertaken and achieved.
-Each case, however, is different, and past results should not be viewed as predictions or guaranties of resolutions in any other matter.
+The matters described below should be viewed as examples of the types of cases Chiles and Prochnow handles and range of results achieved.
+Each case is different, and past results should not be viewed as predictions or guarantees of resolutions in any other matter.

-In a recently resolved estate contest, Kenneth Prochnow represented the step-children of a decedent.
-The children’s father had predeceased their step-mother; his will was never found; his estate was not probated; the children received nothing at the time of his death.
-The step-mother then created a personal services agreement with a caregiver that, if fully realized, would have given the caregiver all of her assets.
-In addition, the step-mother later executed two wills, and a trust, leaving all of her estate to her surviving son and/or the caregiver.
-At the time the firm was retained, the step-children clients could only advance allegations of a purported mutual reciprocal will that their step-mother had executed decades before and had promised not to revoke; neither the original nor a copy of this mutual reciprocal will had been found.
+In a recently resolved estate contest, Kenneth Prochnow represented the stepchildren of a decedent.
+The children’s father had predeceased their stepmother.
+His will was never found and his estate was not probated; the children received nothing at the time of his death.
+The stepmother then created a personal services agreement with a caregiver that, if fully realized, would have given the caregiver all her assets.
+In addition, the stepmother later executed two wills, and a trust, leaving her entire estate to her surviving son and/or the caregiver.
+When the firm was retained, the stepchildren clients could only advance allegations of a purported mutual reciprocal will that their stepmother had executed decades before and had promised not to revoke; neither the original nor a copy of this mutual reciprocal will had been found.

-After many months of contested litigation and the defense of a summary judgment motion by the son, the parties resolved their dispute at the Mandatory Settlement Conference, with the firm’s clients to receive and share in one-half of their step-mother’s estate.
+After many months of contentious litigation, the parties resolved their dispute at the Mandatory Settlement Conference.
+The firm’s clients received one-half of their stepmother’s estate.

 In a recently decided case, the Sixth District Court of Appeals affirmed an order of the Santa Clara Superior Court’s Probate Department that favored the firm’s client.
 Kenneth Prochnow was retained by the former spouse of a decedent; the deceased spouse left a purported trust leaving substantial assets to his sister, brother and mother, despite alleged promises and assurances that his assets would be left in trust for the son that he had when married to the firm’s client.
 Opposing counsel claimed that a “no-contest” clause in the trust would bar the son from any recovery if the firm’s contemplated trust contest was unsuccessful.